 Watch collecting is a sickness.
-As Baselworld rolls around every year, hobbyists, enthusiasts and collectors alike marvel in the new models being released by the world’s watch manufacturers.
+As Baselworld rolls around every year, hobbyists, enthusiasts and collectors alike marvel at the new models being released by the world’s watch manufacturers.

 Last year, I decided that I would focus my attention on a new-release diver-styled watch, back in the 41mm diameter range (Tudor m79733n).

 I never got used to the small size of the 3510.50, and sold it.
 Two years of 3510.50 ownership did not cost me anything – I sold it for what I paid for it.
 The market for entry level Omega Speedmaster watches is strong.

 If you are considering purchasing this watch, go with your heart.
 Buy the watch that makes you happy.
 Just consider that if you are used to larger diameter watches (and I don’t mean 78mm Invicta or Diesel watches), you may be disappointed.